pchp250g8-home-cpp-tutorials/msvc-cpp-console-dectobin/README.md

-DecToBin.
 C++ Tutorials.
 Microsoft Visual Studio IDE.
 Simple Input/Output.
 Algorithms.
 Strings.
-Console application.
+Windows Platform.
+Console Application.
+A console application in the C++ programming language.
+The program does the following: